SeabookChen/seabookchen.net/_posts/2014-05-23-download-pdf-files-automatically-in-firefox-using-selenium-webdriver.md

 {% endhighlight %}

 It is worth noting that the [MIME type][MIME type] defined here is `application/pdf`, which is a type that most PDF files use.
-However, if the target PDF file has a non-standard MIME type, then "Save as" dialog might still pop up.
+However, if the target PDF file has a non-standard MIME type, then "Save file" dialog might still show up.
-In order to fix this issue, the actual MIME type has to be added into `browser.helperApps.neverAsk.saveToDisk` property, which can be found out using either of the following approaches:
+In order to fix this issue, the actual MIME type has to be added into `browser.helperApps.neverAsk.saveToDisk` property, which can be checked out using either of the following approaches:

 - Upload file to online tools like [What MIME?][What MIME?]
 - Download file and monitor MIME type in Chrome's developer tool or web debugging proxy like [Fiddler][Fiddler], [Charles][Charles], etc.